plos-clan/nvme-rs/README.md

     // Init the NVMe controller
     let controller = NvmeDevice::init(virtual_address, Allocator)?;

+    // Some useful data you may want to see let _controller_data = &controller.data;

     // Identify all namespaces (base 0)
     let namespaces = controller.identify_namespaces(0)?;